joshtynjala/building-adobe-air-applications/localizing-air-applications/localizing-html-content-with-the-air-html-localization-framework.md

 For each locale that your application supports, create a subdirectory of the bundles directory.
 Name each subdirectory to match the locale code.
-For example, name the French directory “fr” and name the English directory “en.”
+For example, name the French directory "fr" and name the English directory "en."
 You can use an underscore (\_) character to define a locale that has a language and country code.
-For example, name the U.S. English directory “en_us.”
-(Alternately, you can use a hyphen instead of an underscore, as in “en-us.”
+For example, name the U.S. English directory "en_us."
+(Alternately, you can use a hyphen instead of an underscore, as in "en-us."
 The HTML localization framework supports both.)

 You can add any number of resource files to a locale subdirectory.
 Generally,